Navalmartin/navalmartin_mir_persistence_layer_utils/README.md

 # mir-persistence-layer-utils

-Utilities for the persistence layer when working with the _mir_ project
+Utilities for the persistence layer when working with the _mir_ project.
+The official PyPi package can be found <a href="https://pypi.org/project/navalmartin-mir-db-utils/">here</a>.

 ## Dependencies